-Kristen Welker is no stranger to covering the news, but this time, she’s making headlines.
-She officially bid farewell to her “Weekend TODAY” family at the popular morning television show.
-But her departure was anything but a sad goodbye.
+Kristen Welker officially bid farewell to her Weekend TODAY family at the popular morning television show in September 2023, but her departure was anything but a sad goodbye.

-The Saturday morning host recently announced that she would join the team at “Meet the Press,” acting as moderator of the longest-running show in American television history.
-Welker makes history as the first Black journalist to moderate the historic show, becoming the 13th moderator following her predecessor Chuck Todd.
+The Saturday morning host joined the team at Meet the Press as the moderator of the longest-running show in American television history.
+Welker made history as the first Black journalist to moderate the historic show, becoming the 13th moderator following her predecessor Chuck Todd.

-“Chuck brought me to D.C. to cover the White House many years ago, and I have learned almost everything I know about politics from Chuck Todd,” Welker said in a recent interview.
+“Chuck brought me to D.C. to cover the White House many years ago, and I have learned almost everything I know about politics from Chuck Todd,” Welker toldVariety.
 “And I just want to make sure that I am making him proud and that I am building on the incredible legacy that he started and also the legacy of the show.”Welker became the new moderator of Meet the Press on Sept.
 17, 2023.
 In an interview with WTMJ, an affiliate of NBC Milwaukee, she shared that her role is “to reflect the voices all across this country from different backgrounds.
 And I think that that’s a part of the responsibility and a part of the tradition that I will carry.”

-As part of her final appearance on “Weekend TODAY,” her co-anchors — Peter Alexander, Joe Fryer, and Angie Lassman — planned a farewell party to celebrate her three years on set.
+As part of her final appearance on Weekend TODAY, her co-anchors — Peter Alexander, Joe Fryer, and Angie Lassman — planned a farewell party to celebrate her three years on set.
 This included a video montage of her greatest moments on air, a special tribute from Alexander, and a surprise appearance from her husband, John Hughes, and their daughter, Margot.

 She ended by thanking her viewers with a toast, saying, “I want to say to our viewers.
 Thank you all for joining us every Saturday for this show that we are so proud of.”

 Welker also thanked the entire Weekend TODAY team, calling it “the most amazing team in the world.”
-And to her co-anchor in crime, she gushes, “Peter, to get to anchor this show with you, to get to do something you love with your best friend, someone who has become like a brother to me, has just been the greatest joy of all time.
+And to her co-anchor in crime, she gushed, “Peter, to get to anchor this show with you, to get to do something you love with your best friend, someone who has become like a brother to me, has just been the greatest joy of all time.
 So thank you, thank you, thank you.”